borntofrappe/borntofrappe/playground/Pages/Landing Page/README.md

 +<g transform="rotate(${360 / length * index * -1}) translate(0 -42) rotate(${360 / length * index})">
 ```

+## Getting started & About

+Wrap both article elements in a `<main>` container with an `id` of `content`.

+The article elements actually share a few properties, like vertical spacing between the child elements and size of the heading, paragraph elements.
+In light of this consider a more general selector to avoid duplicating the values.
+For instance: use the wrapping `<main>` element to set the font-size, use the general selector `article > * + *` to have the properties applied to both elements.

 ## Intersection observer

 Observe both illustrations included in the article elements.

-## Article(s)

-The two article elements share a few properties, like vertical spacing between the child elements and size of the heading, paragraph elements.
-In light of this, use a more general selector to avoid duplicating the values.
+### ???

+In between the article elements, include a visual to separate the distinct sections of the page.

+This visual repeats the wave-like pattern specified for the hero section and the footer, but at a smaller scale.